Processing math: 100%

 PossibilityOfStablyPermutationM(G)

-returns the same as PossibilityOfStablyPermutationF(G) but with respect to $M_G$ instead of $F$.
+returns the same as PossibilityOfStablyPermutationF(G) but with respect to MG instead of F.

 Nlist